 As a "new" division the 9th could do many things differently.
 It would focus on recruiting soldiers from the Pacific Northwest, and the army guaranteed enlisted personnel that they would remain with the division for at least 16 months.
 The division would test changes to the army routine to make it more attractive to a volunteer force.
 These included ending mess hall, or kitchen police (KP) duties, a more regular work week, and better living conditions.
 On the tactical side, the division served as a high-technology and motorized light-fighter warfare test bed.
 This included developing and field testing fast-attack vehicles such as modified dune buggies and all-terrain fighting vehicles.

-The 9th Infantry Division fought in Vietnam from 1967 to 1969 and was then inactivated.
+The 9th Infantry Division fought in Vietnam from 1967 to the summer of 1969, when the 1st and 2nd Brigades were withdrawn.
+The 3rd Brigade remained in Vietnam, under the control of the 25th Infantry Division, until October 1970 when it came home and the division was inactivated.
 Its reactivation, planned in 1971, increased the army's size to 13 divisions.
 The 9th had its reactivation ceremony on May 26, 1972, on the Gray Army Airfield runway.
 The main speaker was General William C. Westmoreland (1914-2005), who discussed the division's success in the Vietnam War and the plans for its future.
 Standing with General Westmoreland was the division commander, Major General William B. Fulton (1919-2006), who had led the division's 2nd Brigade in Vietnam in 1967.
 The public at the day-long 1972 reactivation event saw parachute jump demonstrations, combat medical events, infantry tactical demonstrations, and equipment displays.